Most Couples face difficult moments

 Why should we choose you as our therapist?

-I am specifically trained in various models of relationship therapy including Emotionally Focused Therapy and Gottman model of treatment.
-I understand both personally and professionally, how difficult relationships can be.
+We are specifically trained in various models of relationship therapy including Emotionally Focused Therapy and Gottman model of treatment.
+We understand both personally and professionally, how difficult relationships can be.

-As such, I really work to get to the root of the pain without assigning blame or judgement.
-It is my heartfelt belief that all individuals long for connection and that the issue that gets in their way is the negative cycle that they get stuck in.
-With my help, we will be able to follow a clear path towards achieving the love and care that you deeply long for.
+As such, we really work to get to the root of the pain without assigning blame or judgement.
+It is our heartfelt belief that all individuals long for connection and that the issue that gets in their way is the negative cycle that they get stuck in.
+With our help, we will be able to follow a clear path towards achieving the love and care that you deeply long for.

 All relationships can become loving and fullfilling again.